paulkr/overhang.js/README.md

 - The submission of a prompt
 - The selection on a confirmation
-- The close button on a `closeConfirm` normal notification
+- The close button on a normal notification with a true `closeConfirm`
 - The raise of a normal notification

 Note: For confirmations or prompts, the callback will not run when the close button is clicked and nothing is selected.